OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

 #.
 I suggest you leave the examples in place.
 #.
 Now add your own data and code bit by bit, append the wscript files as necessary.
-To see what is happening, it might be useful to commment out some steps by
+To see what is happening, it might be useful to comment out some steps by
 #.
 Once you got the hang of how things work, remove the examples (both the files and the code in the wscript files)

 Porting an existing project
 ===========================

 Your general strategy should be one of **divide and conquer**.
-If you are not used to thinking in conputer science / software engineering terms, it will be hard to wrap your head around a lot of the things going on.
+If you are not used to thinking in computer science / software engineering terms, it will be hard to wrap your head around a lot of the things going on.
 So move one bit of code at a time to the template, understand what is going on, and move on.

 * Assuming that you use git, first move all the code in the existing project to a subdirectory called old_code.
 Commit.
 * Now move the code from the econ-project-templates over into this project, as described in the basic steps above.
 Make sure the examples work.
 Commit.